 When are you are readmitted, you will be placed on academic probation.
 In order to avoid a second suspension, you must achieve a 2.5 GPA each semester until your cumulative USC GPA reaches above the level at which suspension would occur.
 Please refer to the academic standards policies for more information.
 You will also be required to schedule and attend an appointment with an Academic Success Coach in the University Advising Center.

-When you return, you will be required to schedule and attend an academic success coaching appointment within the first six weeks of the semester.
-If you do not have your appointment within the first six weeks of the semester, a hold will be placed on your course registration for the following semester.
-This will prohibit you from registering for courses the following semester.
-During your appointment, the academic success coach will help you create a success plan, set goals, and share resources to reach your academic goals inside and outside the classroom.
+If readmitted, you will be required to schedule and attend an academic success coaching appointment within the first six weeks of the semester.
+If you do not attend your appointment within the first six weeks of the semester, an Academic Recovery Hold will be placed on your course registration for the following semester, and you will not be able to register for classes.
+During your appointment, your academic coach will help you create a plan, set goals, and identify resources to help you achieve success inside and outside the classroom.
+Make an Appointment (Login) »

 Upon re-enrollment, you will be able to schedule for courses.
 At this point, however, it may be difficult to schedule courses, since many you might need to take may already be filled.
-This would be a crucial time to speak with an advisor to make sure that the classes you enroll in will count towards your major and are courses that will best suit you during your first semester back.
+At this time you should speak with an academic advisor to make sure that the classes you enroll in will count towards your major and are courses that will best suit you during your first semester back.
 Also, if you have been away from USC for longer than eight months, program requirements may have changed.
-Please refer to the Academic Bulletin for the most up to date requirements.
+Please refer to the Undergraduate Academic Bulletin for the most up to date requirements.

 To apply for federal financial aid at USC Columbia, you must complete a FAFSA (Free Application for Federal Student Aid).
 The FAFSA is available each year on January 1st; you will use the FAFSA for the fall, spring, and summer semesters of the following academic year.
-Please visit the Student Financial Aid and Scholarships website for more information.
+Speak with the Office of Student Financial Aid and Scholarships for more information.

 To be eligible to receive any federal and/or state need-based financial aid, undergraduate students must adhere to the Office of Student Financial Aid and Scholarship’s (OSFAS) Policy on Satisfactory Academic Progress.
 This policy also includes Private Education Loans.
 The intent of this policy is to ensure that undergraduate students who are receiving federal and state financial aid for their education are making measurable progress toward completion of a degree in a reasonable period of time.
 Undergraduate students, in order to complete an undergraduate degree within the prescribed time allowed, would need to enroll for at least 15 credit hours per semester (fall and spring) not to exceed a total of 180 hours, and successfully earn (pass) 67 percent of all hours attempted.
 A minimum of a 2.0 cumulative USC GPA is also required.

-You can find more information on the satisfactory academic progress page on the Office of Financial Aid website.
+You can find more information on satisfactory academic progress from the Office of student Financial Aid and Scholarships.
 You will also need to have an appointment with an Academic Success Coach in the University Advising Center as part of your appeal.